In the late thirties, the RAF and Army pioneered close air support or air control in far-flung places like Aden, the Sudan and Palestine.

 Undoubtedly, chalk and cheese in terms of versatility, precision and effect but also radically different in cost, training and maintenance overhead.

-Today, we are technologically so advanced that pilots takes years to train, aircraft take decades to deliver into service and costs are spiraling out of control.
+Today, we are technologically so advanced that pilots take years to train, aircraft take decades to deliver into service and costs are spiralling out of control.